 The crime rate of any country eats deep into the economy of that nation.
 It is one of the worse poisons that create fear and panic in foreign investors and tourists to visit such countries Nigeria has not been so perfect or far from crime just like many other nations.
 Nigeria’s political and economic insecurity creates favorable conditions for crime, which range from simple stealing and pickpocketing to armed robberies, muggers’ galleries, kidnappings, and carjackings.

 While terrorist threats are more common in the north of the country, robberies and kidnappings are more common in the south.

-Email is often used to start these crimes, therefore any messages that seem odd should be reported to the police.
-In Nigeria, fake ebony is a popular tourist gift.
+Email is often used to start these crimes, therefore any messages that seem odd should be reported to the police or scrutinized before replying to or clicking any internal link.

 Unsavory people frequently prowl the airport in search of a naive target to con or rob.
 According to reports, these guys frequently impersonate taxi drivers.

 Be warned that not all customs officers will be following the law when you are at the airport.
 It can be the case if anything feels strange to you.
 If you are unsure, try asking for guidance from management.